MrJPGames/WayFarerPlus/README.md

 - Current location is marked during location edit review
 - Map buttons are always present during edit review (including edits with no location edit)
 - Made translation buttons clearer and smaller
-- First option in duplicates is autoselected
+- First option in duplicates is auto selected
-- Duplicates can now be done with keyboard (if it's the autoselected one)
+- Duplicates can now be done with keyboard (if it's the auto selected one)
 - Made settings more understandable by adding addition info where possibly needed
 - Duplicate strip can now be scrolled through using the scroll wheel
-- Extended Nomination stats are now more accurate, taking withdrawls into account (which according to niantic should grant you a nomination back if you withdraw it in the 13 day period)
+- Extended Nomination stats are now more accurate, taking withdrawals into account (which according to niantic should grant you a nomination back if you withdraw it in the 13 day period)
 - Improvements and fixes to Dark Mode

 1.7.2
 - Map buttons are now an option for the review page as well
-- Edit agreements on profile has been changed to Other agreements as my assumtions seem to have been wrong, and there is no clear origin for these agreements.
+- Edit agreements on profile has been changed to Other agreements as my assumptions seem to have been wrong, and there is no clear origin for these agreements.

 1.7.1:
 - More advanced Nominations stat widget.
-Now displays upcomming dates on which new Nominations will unlock.
+Now displays upcoming dates on which new Nominations will unlock.
-- Google Maps and Itel Map buttons added to Nominations page
+- Google Maps and Intel Map buttons added to Nominations page
 - Progress percentage next to user icon in header added
 - Description in a review can be clicked to google it like the title is by default
 - Lat Long coordinates now displayed above the map on Nominations page
 - Small fixes to the Dark Theme on the Nominations page

 1.7:
 - Added reviewing with the keyboard (including numpad).
 Press the number corresponding to the star rating.
-Use the arrow keys to naviaget manually between the options.
+Use the arrow keys to navigate manually between the options.
 Press enter to submit and to continue to the next review.
-Use backspace to go back in rejction menus or go home after finishing a review.
+Use backspace to go back in rejection menus or go home after finishing a review.
 - 20m and 40m circles are now also available for the nominations page
 - Default zoom level for the "Location Accuracy" map now configurable in settings.
 A more zoomed in map can be useful when using the keyboard to review to avoid having to use the mouse to zoom in, which is often needed.
 - Improved settings backend, should solve a bug in previous versions when updating to a version with new settings.

 1.6.1
 - Fixes #6 #7 and #8
-- Removes any libary from being required (result: smaller file size, possibly better performace but only extremly slight)
+- Removes any library from being required (result: smaller file size, possibly better performace but only extremly slight)
 - Further improvements to the Dark Mode

 1.6: